reposense/RepoSense/docs/dg/devOpsGuide.md

 The previews are recognised as GitHub deployments and are named `dashboard-$PRNUMBER` and `docs-$PRNUMBER`, where `$PRNUMBER` is the pull request number.
 Once a preview is ready, the reviewer would be able to click on "View deployment" or "Show environments" in the pull request to open the preview websites.

 Both the "Surge.sh pending build" and "Continuous Integration" workflows produce an artifact respectively, which is then downloaded by the "Surge.sh build preview" workflow to be deployed to Surge.sh.
-Due to limitations in GitHub Actions in determining the workflow execution order, the "Surge.sh pending build" workflow is assumed to complete before the "Continuous Integration" workflow is completed.
+Due to limitations in GitHub Actions in determining the workflow execution order, the "Surge.sh pending build" workflow is assumed to have been completed before the "Continuous Integration" workflow is completed.

 This task is not performed on commits to the repository, as there is no need to do so.